-Confirm your output files
+Confirm your output URLs

 A screenshot of the Confirm your output files task shows two collections with eight output files.